hotosm/osm-export-tool/ops/PRODUCTION_DEPLOYMENT.md

 `docker.postgresql-backup.{service,timer}` define a unit that runs daily to back the database up to S3.
 To check its schedule, run `systemctl list-timers`.

+## SSL Certificates

+`docker.nginx-ssl.{service,timer}` define a unit that runs monthly to register SSL certificates using [Let's Encrypt](https://letsencrypt.org/).
+To check its schedule, run `systemctl list-timers`.